GenericMappingTools/gmt/doc/rst/source/batch.rst

 .. _-D:

 **-D**
-    The main script does not produce products named using the prefix **BATCH_NAME**, so we do not attempt to move such files to the top directory, or the main script will handle the placement of any such product files directly.
+    Select this option if (1) the main script does not produce products named using the prefix **BATCH_NAME**, so we should not attempt to move such files to the top directory, or (2) the main script will handle the placement of any such product files directly.

 .. _-F: